-The third condition (k) is constituted by (k1) and (k2).
-If for instance only (k1) is respected, then the condition (k) is not respected, and we consider that the temporal requirements cannot be respected after execution of transition T_1 .
+If for instance only (k2) is not respected, then condition (k) is not respected, and we consider with approach in [KBD93] that the temporal requirements cannot be respected for transitions T_2 and T_3 (which succeed to T_1).
 The last assumption is too restricting, because in reality only temporal requirements between executions of T_1 and T_3 cannot be respected (because k2 is not respected).

-With the improved approach,the restriction does not exist: from TSST we have four conditions for existence of solutions, because (k1) and (k2) are considered to be two independent conditions.
-In fact (fig.12.b) (k1) is for temporal requirements between T_1 and T_2 ,
+With the improved approach, the restriction does not exist.
+In fact, from TSST there are four independent conditions (i, j, k1, and k2).
+If only (k2) is not respected, only temporal requirements between T_1 and T_3 , are considered impossible to respect.